Anze/KeyCluConverter/readme.md

 ## FAQ
 There are few ways how to get `bundleId`
 - You can obtain the `bundleId` by exporting a file for that app with at least one dummy shortcut set up within the KeyClu.
-It's important to note that the app should already be installed and used KeyClu altelast once within that app.
+It's important to note that the app should already be installed and used KeyClu at least once within that app.
 - You can find the `bundleId` by inspecting the `Info.plist` file located within the app's `Content` folder.
 Look for the value corresponding to the line `CFBundleIdentifier`.

 # License